Library Glossary

 Boolean Operators

-Words (AND, OR, NOT) used to combine or exclude keywords in search queries to refine and control search results.
+Words (AND, OR, NOT) used to combine or exclude keywords in search queries or "search strategies" to refine and control search results.

 • AND: concept one AND concept two (results include both concepts)